ssvlabs/SIPs/sips/mev.md

 ### Validator registration

+#### Background

-Builders require validators to publish a [`builder-specs/SignedValidatorRegistration`](https://ethereum.github.io/builder-specs/#model-SignedValidatorRegistration) to set their `fee_recipient` and `gas_limit` preferences.
+Builders require validators to publish a [`SignedValidatorRegistration`](https://ethereum.github.io/builder-specs/#model-SignedValidatorRegistration) to set their `fee_recipient` and `gas_limit` preferences

-When building a block for a validator, builders refer only to the registration with the highest timestamp.
+When building a block for a validator, builders pay the `fee_recipient` specified in the registration with the highest timestamp.
+If there is no registration, the builder would usually not build a block altogether, however nothing prevents them from building a block an arbitrary address.

 In the wild, some Ethereum validator clients currently publish this message every epoch.

-#### Fee recipients
+#### Fee recipient addresses

-Validators may set their preferred `fee_recipient` address by calling `setFeeRecipientAddress` in the `SSVNetwork` contract, which emits a `FeeRecipientAddressUpdated` event.
+Owners may set the preferred `fee_recipient` address for their validators by calling `setFeeRecipientAddress` in the `SSVNetwork` contract, which emits a `FeeRecipientAddressUpdated` event.

 ```solidity
 function setFeeRecipientAddress(address feeRecipientAddress) external;